jshalf/TCPxx/README.txt

 Many additional contributions from CCT at LSU and the Cactus (CCTK) team. sed for Cactus Computational toolkit (http://www.cactuscode.org/) and SciNET Bandwidth challenge.

+Based on TCPutils library, developed by John Shalf at VPI&SU in 1991.
+TCPutils used the C language.
+TCP++ is a ground-up rewrite for the C++ language.
+The original TCPutils is still in a "TCPutils" subdirectory, but development ceased in 1995.

 Copyright:
 	Max Planck Institute for Gravitationphysics / Albert Einstein Institut (Potsdam, Germany) National Center for Supercomputing Applications (Champaign, Illinois)